andregugliotti/docker-nginx-php7-mysql/README.md

 `docker-compose up -d`

 Docker will build the containers and start them.
-You must also map the address _127.0.0.1 project.docker.dev_ on your hosts file.
+You must also map the address _127.0.0.1 project.docker.local_ on your hosts file.
 If you don't know how to do that, just google it.
 It's easy!

 ### Adding a database